gdbroman/broman.blog/_posts/2020/2020-10-23-fearing-selfhood.md

 permalink: "fearing-selfhood"
 ---

-An arm, a leg - all other things - is loud and violent, when we lose them.
+An arm, a leg - all other things - is loud and violent when we lose them.

 Losing ourselves is silent.